 - In compliance - use the agreed format.
 Each sibling must have their own chronology

-Use your professional judgment as to events that have occurred that you think have had a significant impact on the child or family.
+Use your professional judgment regarding events that have occurred that you think have had a significant impact on the child or family.
 The following is a guideline:

 - Assessment (including S47) start and finish dates with outcome decisions